mebmrauf/CSE423-Computer-Graphics/Notes/Final/FL01 - Projection.md

 #### Types:

 - **Orthographic Projection** – projectors are perpendicular to the projection plane. the DOP is equal to the normal vector of the plane.
-- **Oblique Projection** – projectors are at an angle to the projection plane (used in some technical illustrations). the DOP is not equal to the normal vector of the plane.
+- **Oblique Projection** – projectors are at an angle to the projection plane. the DOP is not equal to the normal vector of the plane.

 #### Example Use: